Captain’s Blog

 We toured the cells in the north wing and rooms of the guards who lived at the prison.
 Caged overlooks adjacent to the guards’ rooms gave a full view of the forty-two cells.

-There IMG_4388was a hospital infirmary and a special women’s area IMG_4392that contained two cells set up IMG_4389as living quarters and a third fitted as a bathroom.
+There was a hospital infirmary and a special women’s area that contained two cells set up as living quarters and a third fitted as a bathroom.

 The WTP is the only remaining building of its type and now stands as a monument to the history of the American West and yes Butch Cassidy was slept there.